thinkSRS/srsgui/docs/source/installation.rst

     - your system install matplotlib_ or pyside6_ from sources other than pip (Some linux systems do so),
     - you want to use pyqt5_ or pyside2_ instead of pyside6_ as GUI backend,
-    - you have trouble with full installation and you want to install dependency manually,
+    - you have trouble with the full installation and you want to install dependency manually,

 you can install without the extra [full] option: